daphne-eu/daphne/doc/DaphneLib/Overview.md

 - `matrix<f64>` is a matrix of double-precision floating point values

-In DaphneLib, each node of the computation DAG has one of the types `api.python.operator.nodes.matrix.Matrix`, `api.python.operator.nodes.frame.Frame`, or `api.python.operator.nodes.scalar.Scalar`.
+In DaphneLib, each node of the computation DAG has one of the types `daphne.operator.nodes.matrix.Matrix`, `daphne.operator.nodes.frame.Frame`, or `daphne.operator.nodes.scalar.Scalar`.
 The type of a node determines which methods can be invoked on it (see [DaphneLib API reference](/doc/DaphneLib/APIRef.md)).

 ## Obtaining DAPHNE Matrices and Frames